jograca/wimp-frontend/README.md

 #### TO-DO Items

 * Form validation on the front-end
+* Fix Swagger API Documentation for the back-end
 * Setup Travis-CI Automation (in progress, but broken right now)
 * Change to a multi-component Angular App (3 components: Navigation, Movies and Actors)